-4. Certificate Life-Cycle Operational Requirements
+4 Certificate Life-Cycle Operational Requirements

-For all entities within the TSP domain including the LRAs, foreigners residing in Belgium, relying parties and/or other participants there is a continuous obligation to inform directly or indirectly the RA of all changes in the information featured in a certificate during the operational period of such certificate or of any other fact that materially affects the validity of a certificate.
+Certificate Life-Cycle Operational Requirements For all entities within the TSP domain including the LRAs, citizens, relying parties and/or other participants there is a continuous obligation to inform directly or indirectly the RA of all changes in the information featured in a certificate during the operational period of such certificate or of any other fact that materially affects the validity of a certificate.
 The RA will then take appropriate measures to make sure that the situation is rectified (e.g. ask the CA for the revocation of the existing certificates and the generation of new certificates with the correct data).

-The CA issues, suspends or revokes certificates only at the request of the RA or the TSP to the exclusion of any other, unless explicitly instructed so by the RA.
+The CA issues, revokes or suspends certificates only at the request of the RA or the TSP to the exclusion of any other, unless explicitly instructed so by the RA.

 To fulfil its tasks the TSP uses the services of third party agents.
-Towards the foreigners and relying parties the TSP assumes full responsibility and accountability for acts or omissions of all third party agents it uses to deliver certification services.
+Towards the citizens and relying parties the TSP assumes full responsibility and accountability for acts or omissions of all third party agents it uses to deliver certification services.